sudev/sudev.github.com/_posts/2013-09-07-minixinstall.markdown

 Many packages are available directly from the CD.
 This can be helpful in some circumstances, and is generally faster than downloading from the online repository.
 To install packages from the CD, you can use pkgin\_cd.
 This command uses the CD-ROM as the package repository.
 It is a wrapper for pkgin and therefore supports the same commands.

-While your virtual image is running you can attach your iso disk to minix.To do so please click on the Devices menu that you see in the VitualBox window, select the minix installation iso and load it.
+While your virtual image is running you can attach your iso disk to minix.To do so please click on the Devices menu that you see in the VitualBox window, select the minix installation iso and load it(this disk will be used as source for the software package).

 To install openssh type,